h3rald/min/site/contents/learn-shell.md

 ## Shell configuration files

-When the min interpreter is first launched, the following files are created automatically in the $HOME directory (%HOMEPROFILE% on Windows).
+When the min interpreter is first launched, the following files are created automatically in the $HOME directory (%USERPROFILE% on Windows).

 ### .minrc